SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

 8. Go to your Cloud Foundry Subaccount.
 Check that deployment was successful. <br>
    Open the Cloud Foundry **Space**, where you deployed your application to. <br>

    Under Applications, you see 2 new entries.
 Don't start the bookshop-db-deployer.
-It's sole puprose is to deploy the bookshop schema with an HDI-Container.
+Its sole purpose is to deploy the bookshop schema with an HDI-Container.

    ![](images/fast/2_setup_9_newapps.png)